 - Where has he been since the organization took him in?

 - Is the dog neutered or spayed?

 - Has the dog had any health problems?

-- Is he on any medications?
-A special diet?
+- Is the dog on any medications or a special diet?

 - Is the dog house trained?